 The first female prison staff didn’t wear badges.
 While women correctional officers were hired to work in California’s male prisons in the 1970s, women have held other prison positions for over 100 years.
 In honor of Women’s History Month, Inside CDCR takes a closer look at some of the early female staff.

 Meet some of the early female prison staff

 In 1944, San Quentin Warden Clinton T. Duffy hired his first female prison staff member.
-Many accounts claim she was the first woman to work inside San Quentin State Prison, but there were others.

 “Louise Grillo assumed her duties today as stenographer-clerk to Warden Clinton Duffy,” reported the Madera Tribune, July 12, 1944.
 The news article proclaimed her the prison’s “first female employee.”